-Soap Saver Bag Crochet Pattern
+Soap Saver Crochet Pattern (Free Printable)

-One is made with only single crochet and the other has single and double crochet.
+One is made with only single crochet, and the other has single and double crochet.

 Both patterns use US crochet terms.

-Soap Saver Bag Crochet Patterns
+Soap Saver Crochet Pattern

 Notes

-Using cotton yarn you will create a soap cozy with some texture to give as a small gift to a friend who needs a spa day.
+Using cotton yarn, you will create a soap cozy with some texture to give as a small gift to a friend who needs a spa day.

 These soap pouches are really eco-friendly and quick projects, plus a great way to use up leftover cotton yarn in your yarn stash.